the-best-is-best/tbib_splash_screen/README.md

 ## but add new animations for fade anim , route and scale to disable fade out text

-# FadeAnimatedSplashScreenText - RotateAnimatedSplashScreenText - ScaleAnimatedSplashScreenText
+* FadeAnimatedSplashScreenText - RotateAnimatedSplashScreenText - ScaleAnimatedSplashScreenText

+## v 0.0.5
+  Support gradient color in backgrond if you want

 ## v 0.0.2